Cats are good at figuring things out for themselves, especially the cats on this list of the smartest cat breeds in the world!

 Japanese Bobtails have a fondness for playtime.
 They’re happy to play in water, so aquarium owners should beware.
 They also enjoy a good challenge from a puzzle toy and will have a blast with a game of chase from a fishing pole toy.

-Japanese Bobtails also grow quite fond of their humans and are happy to be perched on a comfy lap.
+Japanese Bobtails also grow quite fond of their humans and are happy to perch on a comfy lap.
 Although they don’t like to stay home alone for long periods of time, they travel easily.
 So if you plan to leave the house for a while, just bring your Bobtail buddy along.

 7. Tonkinese Cat